MirelaI/flask_heroku_example/README.md

 https://murmuring-oasis-31169.herokuapp.com/ | https://git.heroku.com/murmuring-oasis-31169.git
 ```

-Heroku will create an url for your application but also a git repository from where heroku will read your application code.
+Heroku will create an URL for your application and also a git repository from where Heroku will read your application code.
 So what is missing?
 Well Heroku created a repository but it's empty!
-So we need to push our code to the new heroku remote repository.
+We need to push our code to the new Heroku remote repository.

+_Note: in order to see what remote repositories you have setup for the current folder run `git remote -v` command.
+You should see the origin and heroku remote repositories._

 Let's commit our changes and push them to Heroku.